writethedocs/www/docs/conf/australia/2020/news/cfp-extend.rst

 Check out the `Call for Proposals <https://www.writethedocs.org/conf/australia/2020/cfp/>`_ page for tips and examples to help inspire you.
 And if you’ve got an idea but aren't sure what to do with it, feel free to ask for feedback on `Slack <http://slack.writethedocs.org/>`_.
 Your fellow documentarians will be happy to help!

-We will send out the decision emails to all who submitted by **end September**, and the final talks will be published by the **early October**.
+We will send out the decision emails to all who submitted by **end of September**, and the final talks will be published by **early October**.

 We'll have more to share soon
 -------------------------------